Fidelity High Dividend ETF (NYSEARCA:FDVV) Sets New 12-Month High at $45.15

-Shares of Fidelity High Dividend ETF (NYSEARCA:FDVV – Get Free Report) hit a new 52-week high during trading on Thursday .
-The stock traded as high as $45.15 and last traded at $45.14, with a volume of 24441 shares.
+Shares of Fidelity High Dividend ETF (NYSEARCA:FDVV – Get Free Report) reached a new 52-week high on Thursday .
+The company traded as high as $45.15 and last traded at $45.14, with a volume of 24441 shares.
 The stock had previously closed at $44.94.

 Institutional Inflows and Outflows

-Hedge funds have recently added to or reduced their stakes in the business.
+Several hedge funds and other institutional investors have recently bought and sold shares of FDVV.
 Commonwealth Equity Services LLC boosted its holdings in Fidelity High Dividend ETF by 13.2% during the fourth quarter.
 Commonwealth Equity Services LLC now owns 1,876,634 shares of the company’s stock valued at $79,344,000 after purchasing an additional 218,258 shares in the last quarter.
 Envestnet Asset Management Inc. lifted its position in shares of Fidelity High Dividend ETF by 12.1% during the 4th quarter.
 Envestnet Asset Management Inc. now owns 640,642 shares of the company’s stock worth $27,086,000 after buying an additional 69,091 shares during the period.
 Integrated Wealth Concepts LLC boosted its stake in Fidelity High Dividend ETF by 130.3% in the 3rd quarter.
 Integrated Wealth Concepts LLC now owns 520,222 shares of the company’s stock valued at $20,075,000 after buying an additional 294,344 shares in the last quarter.
-LPL Financial LLC grew its position in Fidelity High Dividend ETF by 7.7% in the third quarter.
-LPL Financial LLC now owns 498,323 shares of the company’s stock valued at $19,230,000 after acquiring an additional 35,437 shares during the period.
-Finally, Jane Street Group LLC raised its stake in Fidelity High Dividend ETF by 208.7% during the fourth quarter.
-Jane Street Group LLC now owns 493,786 shares of the company’s stock worth $18,418,000 after acquiring an additional 333,824 shares in the last quarter.
+LPL Financial LLC raised its stake in Fidelity High Dividend ETF by 7.7% during the third quarter.
+LPL Financial LLC now owns 498,323 shares of the company’s stock worth $19,230,000 after acquiring an additional 35,437 shares in the last quarter.
+Finally, Jane Street Group LLC lifted its holdings in shares of Fidelity High Dividend ETF by 208.7% during the fourth quarter.
+Jane Street Group LLC now owns 493,786 shares of the company’s stock valued at $18,418,000 after acquiring an additional 333,824 shares during the period.

 The Fidelity High Dividend ETF (FDVV) is an exchange-traded fund that is based on the Fidelity High Dividend index.
 The fund tracks an index of large- and mid-cap companies that exhibit positive dividend characteristics, with overweights to sectors that exhibit higher dividend yield.
 FDVV was launched on Sep 12, 2016 and is managed by Fidelity.